pw32x/Downland_C/README.md

     Gamepad     B (Xbox) or O (PS5) to toggle debug movement mode

-Debug movement mode disables collisions with hazards but keeps collisions with treasures.
+Debug movement mode disables collisions with hazards but keeps collisions with pickups.

 ## CONTACT

-Send questions, comments, & bugs about Downland_C to jump@puffweet.com
+Send questions, comments, & bugs about Downland_C to pw32x at jump@puffweet.com